Ventilation Standards for OPA, Glutaraldehyde, and Hydrogen Peroxide

 3. Hydrogen Peroxide:

-Hydrogen Peroxide is a newer high-level disinfectant with a disinfection soak time of only 8 minutes at 68°F. A benefit of hydrogen peroxide is that it requires only one low volume rinse, verses three large volume rinses of 1 minute each for OPA.
+Hydrogen Peroxide is a newer high-level disinfectant with a disinfection soak time of only 8 minutes at 68°F. A benefit of hydrogen peroxide is that it requires only one low volume rinse (verses 3 large volume rinses of 1 minute each for OPA).

-The safety data sheet for Resert XL HLD hydrogen peroxide indicates that the ACGIH TLV and OSHA PEL is 1ppm.
+A minimum of 6 air changes is required when working with hydrogen peroxide, such as Resert XL HLD.
+In some areas, such as soil room, 10 air changes is required.
+The safety data sheet for Resert indicates that the ACGIH TLV and OSHA PEL is 1ppm.
 The CDC’s guide on hydrogen peroxide states that exposure routes can derive from inhalation, ingestions, skin and/or eye contact.

-Do you still need vapor control if you have 10 air changes per hour?
+Do you still need vapor control if you have at least 6-10 air changes per hour?

-In some cases, yes, because air exchanges don’t necessarily solve the issues with air flow patterns in your work space.
+In many cases, yes, because air exchanges don’t necessarily solve the issues with air flow patterns in your work space.

 - Most rooms have the supply and return vents (for air-conditioning & heating) in the ceiling.
 This often results in the air ‘short circuiting’ and taking the quickest route, going from the supply vent directly to the return vent.
-So even though there may be 10 air exchanges, the air is not being properly mixed in the breathing zone.
+So even though there may be a minimum of 6-10 air exchanges, the air is not being properly mixed in the breathing zone.
 (See figure below)

 - In some cases when the return air vent is located above the soaking container, it will actually draw the fumes up into the breathing zone.
 (See figure below)